-Internal Revenue Service Attach this form to your income tax return.
-Sequence No. 23 Name (as shown on your income tax return) Sociel security or employer identification number Steven 5.
-Sands 514-00-3894 Part I Diesel-Powered Highway Vehicle Credit (a) Number of (c) (b) Credit per valvicie Credit (col. (a) × col. (b)) CRN Diesel-powered cars \$102.00 Diesel-powered light trucks and vans . . .
-2 198.00 198 3 Total diesel-powered highway vehicle credit.
-Add lines 1 and 2, column (c) 318 Part II Fuel Tax Credit Caution: If you claimed any fuel tax refunds on Form 8649, Claim for Refund of Excise Taxes, Form 843, Claim for Refund and Request for Abatement, or Schedule C (Form 720), Adjustments and Claims, you cannot claim those amounts as credits on Form 4136.
-Nortaxable Use of Gasoline (See instructions.)
-Rate Gallons Amount of credit CAN Off-highway business use \$.184 301 Use on a farm for farming purposes .184 C Other nortaxable use (specify) ▶ .184 Nontaxable Use of Gasohol (See instructions.)
-Amount of credit Gellons CRN Gasohol containing at least 10% sicohol \$.13 312 b Gasohol containing at least 7.7% alcohol but less than 10% alcohol C Gasohol containing at least 5.7% alcohol but less than 7.7% alcohol Nontaxable Use of Undyed Diesel Fuel (except for use on a farm for farming purposes or for the exclusive use of a state or local government) and Sales by Registered Ultimate Vendors of Dissel Fuel (See instructions.)
-Lines 6s, b, and c: Claimant bought undyed dissel fuel, certifies that the dissel fuel did not contain visible evidence of dye, and used that diesel fuel for a nontaxable use.
-Gellone Amount of credit CRN Heating oil 5.244 b Off-highway business use .244 6.000 C Other nontaxable use (specify) ▶ .244 303 Line 6d: Claiment sold undyed diesel fuel (a) to a state or local government for its exclusive use or (b) for use by the buyer on a farm for farming purposes.
-Claimant is a registered ultimate vendor, sold the fuel at a tax-excluded price, cartifice that the diesel fuel did not contain visible evidence of dye, and obtained the required certificate from the buyer, and has no reason to believe any of the information in the certificate is false.
+Attach this form to your income tax return.

+Taxpayer identification number Name (as shown on your income tax return) .کـ STEVEN 514-00-3894 Sands Diesel-Powered Highway Vehicle Credit Part 1 (a) Number of Credit CRN Credit per vehicle (col. (a) × col. (b)) \$102.00 Diesel-powered cars 98 00 2 198.00 Diesel-powered light trucks and vans .
+198 00 Total diesel-powered highway vehicle credit.
+Add lines 1 and 2, column (c) \blacksquare 3 318 Caution: You cannot claim any amounts on Form 4136 that you claimed on Part II Fuel Tax Credit Form 8849, Form 843, or Schedule C (Form 720).
+Nontaxable Use of Gasoline (See instructions.)
+Type of use Amount of credit CRN Rete Geilere Off-highway business use \$.184 301 184 b Use on a farm for farming purposes 184 C Other Nontaxable Use of Gasohol (See instructions.) Туре CRN Rate Gallons Amount of credit of use \$.13 Gasohol containing at least 10% alcohol Gasohol containing at least 7.7% alcohol but less than 312 .1424 10% alcohol Gasohol containing at least 5.7% alcohol but less than .1532 7.7% alcohol Nontaxable Use of Undyed Dissel Fuel (Lines 6s, b, and c) Sales by Registered Ultimate Vendors of Undyed Diesel Fuel (Line 8d) (See Instructions.)
+Lines 8a, b, and or Purchaser bought undyed dissel fuel, Type Gallons Amount of credit CAN Rate certifies that the diesel fuel did not contain visible evidence of dye, and used that diesel fuel for a nontaxable use.
+Caution: No claim is allowed on lines 6s, b, or a for use on a farm for farming purposes or for use by a state or local government.
+5.244 Heating oil 6 000 .244 b Off-highway business use .244 c.
+Other nontaxable use d Claimant sold undyed diesel fuel (a) to a state or local 303 government for its exclusive use or (b) for use by the buyer on a farm for farming purposes.
+Claimant is a registered ultimate vendor, sold the fuel at a tax-excluded price, certifies that the diesel fuel did not contain visible evidence of dye, and obtained the required certificate \$ 1 464 00 from the buyer and has no reason to believe any of the information in the certificate is false.
+244

-Cet.
+Cat.
 No. 12825R